5 Reasons Why Your Business Needs a Responsive Website

 Recently, it has been seen that the world’s most popular search engine “Google” announced a mobile-friendly update to enhance the mobile user’s experience and favors responsive websites.
 When you have a responsive website, you do not need to have a mobile version for users who visit through mobiles.
 With only one strategic URL, you can serve your websites for multiple devices.

 You do not need to have a mobile-optimized version of the site or no requirement of having different versions of the site for different devices which can double your workload.
 Also, SEO has to be done separately on both a desktop website and mobile website.
 So here, you can focus on your responsive website completely to give more productive results for SEO.

 3. Wide Exposure To Smart Phone & Tablet Audiences

 A popular American global media measurement & analytics company, called ComScore, provides marketing data & analytics – according to which – In December 2015, desktop Internet use was down 9.5% compared with the previous year.
 In Jan 2016 it was down 7.6% the trend seems to be continued.
 While on the other hand, smartphones account 65% of digital media time and apps make up 56% of it.
 These statistics itself are explaining the tremendous benefit to be on a mobile platform & ultimately a responsive website.

 4. More Selling & Ultimately More Conversion

-Now you know the importance of having a responsive website now it’s your turn take the Mobile friendly test now and know whether your website is responsive.
+Now you know the importance of having a responsive website now it’s your turn to take the Mobile-friendly test now and know whether your website is responsive.
 If your site is not optimized for mobile devices, then you may need to take action.
 To make responsive sites require advanced HTML and CSS skills if you are familiar with these languages, then DIY else hire a professional web designer to do so.